 RPCI Faculty Leader Dr. James Mohler Recommends Wider Use of Androgen-Deprivation Therapy

 BUFFALO, N.Y. — Men whose prostate-specific antigen (PSA) level increases after radical prostatectomy or radiotherapy but who have no known metastases comprise the second-largest group of patients with prostate cancer.
-However, no standard of care exists for these patients, according to James Mohler, MD, Associate Director, Senior Vice President of Translational Research and Chair of the Department of Urology at Roswell Park Cancer Institute (RPCI).
+However, no standard of care exists for these patients, according to James Mohler, MD, Associate Director, Senior Vice President of Translational Research and Chair of the Department of Urology at Roswell Park Comprehensive Cancer Center (Roswell Park).

 In a review article that was recently published in the prestigious American Cancer Society journal Cancer, Dr. Mohler shares his expert perspective on the future of androgen-deprivation therapy for men with persistently increasing PSA levels after failed local therapy.
 He explains that earlier and more complete androgen-deprivation therapy may cure many men with advanced prostate cancer.